kyma-project/community/concepts/modularization/README.md

 - After merge automation (argo CD) that pushes new channel versions to KCP dev/stage/prod environment

 # Component packaging and versioning
-Kyma ecosystem produces several artefacts that can be deployed in the central control plane (KEB + operators) and in the target Kubernetes cluster.
-Versioning strategy should address pushing changes for all these artefacts in an unambiguous way with full traceability.
+Kyma ecosystem produces several artifacts that can be deployed in the central control plane (KEB + operators) and in the target Kubernetes cluster.
+Versioning strategy should address pushing changes for all these artifacts in an unambiguous way with full traceability.

-For each component, we identified the following artefacts:
+For each component, we identified the following artifacts:
 - Operator CRD (contains mainly overrides that can be set by customer or SRE for component installation)
-- Operator deployment (YAML or Helm to deploy component operator)
+- Operator deployment (YAML to deploy component operator)
 - Operator image (Docker image in GCR)
 - Component CRDs ([installation/resources/crds](https://github.com/kyma-project/kyma/tree/main/installation/resources/crds))
 - Component deployment ([resources](https://github.com/kyma-project/kyma/tree/main/resources))